Mold in Your Room or Suite

 - Properly dry wet clothing, towels, shoes or other items in room.

 - Allow bathrooms to fully ventilate after showering.

-- Remove belongings from shower area on cleaning day to allow for custodial staff to thoroughly clean and disinfect the shower.
+- Remove belongings from shower area on cleaning day to allow custodial staff to thoroughly clean and disinfect the shower.

 Mold and Your Health

 Mold is a naturally occurring substance and can be found anywhere, indoors or outdoors.
 The mere presence of mold growth does not necessarily indicate that people present in the area will exhibit health effects.
-Learn more about Mold from the EPA.
+Learn more about mold from the EPA.

 The staff of Columbia Housing and its operational partners are committed to an effective and efficient response to students who suspect they may have mold in their room or residence hall.